The Lost City of Ubar, one of the greatest secrets of Arab history

 Attempts to search for the city of Ubar

-In 1930 Bertram came to the Empty Quarter desert and began to search for ruins of Ubar with the help of the Bedouins who inhabited that area.
-Unfortunately, his attempts failed and he did not reach them despite his presence of some ruins and monuments, but they were not conclusive evidence of the whereabouts of the lost city of Ubar.
-Moreover, he used a balloon in his research but also to no avail.
-The man died without realizing his dream.
-About his journey, he wrote a book describing what he had seen and experienced, called Arabia Felix, and in which he stressed his deep sadness at not being able to find the city of Ubar.
+In 1930 Bertram Thomas entered the Empty Quarter and began searching for the ruins of Ubar with the help of the Bedouins who lived in that area.
+Unfortunately, his attempts failed and he did not find the city, despite encountering some ruins and monuments that were not conclusive evidence of Ubar's location.
+He even used a balloon in his search, but to no avail.
+He died without realizing his dream.
+He wrote a book about his journey called Arabia Felix, in which he described what he had seen and experienced and expressed his deep sadness at not being able to find the city of Ubar.

 ADVERTISEMENT

-In 1940 Wilfred found some remains of a well and a building he said was a fortress that was in the city.
-This is in an area in that desert called Shasr, but he also failed to prove that these ruins belonged to the lost city.
-Thesiger's attempt was the prelude to another attempt at an exploration company in 1948, and confirmed his assertion, but they did not provide any logical evidence for this.
+In 1940 Wilfred Thesiger found the remains of a well and a building he identified as a fortress in an area of the desert called Shisr, but he also failed to prove that these ruins belonged to the lost city.
+Thesiger's findings prompted a later exploration in 1948 that supported his observations, yet they did not provide definitive evidence linking the ruins to Ubar.